lucasroqe/taiz/README.md

 # Taiz

-Taiz is a command-line tool designed to streamline the creation of Next.js applications.
+Taiz is a command-line tool (CLI) designed to streamline the creation of Next.js applications.
 It accelerates your development workflow by providing pre-built components and seamless package integration.

 <div align="center">
      <img src="https://raw.githubusercontent.com/lucasroqe/taiz/master/public/cli.png" width="500"/>